manelpuig/rUBot_mecanum_ws/Documentation/2b_rubot_rbpi_bringup.md

 ```shell
 roslaunch rplidar_ros rplidar.launch
 ```
-> Carefull!: You need to change the frame name from laser to base_scan in rplidar_ros/launch/rplidar.launch

 ## **3. Launch raspicam node**
 We have changed the camera resolution to 640x480.
 We have to upload the files:
 - camera640x480.launch in raspicam_node/launch